Allvotec Modern Slavery Act Statement

-At Allvotec we are committed to running our business responsibly.
-We strive to maintain high ethical principles and to respect human rights and we do our best to encourage high standards in our supply chain and business.
+At Allvotec we strive to maintain high ethical principles and to respect human rights and we do our best to encourage high standards in our supply chain and business.

-We have been focussed on the rights and wellbeing of the people who work for us for many years and this is the fourth statement we have issued in line with the requirements of the Modern Slavery Act 2015 (the “Act”).
+We have been focussed on the rights and wellbeing of the people who work for us for many years as part of the Daisy Group structure.
+This is our first statement we have issued in line with the requirements of the Modern Slavery Act 2015 (the “Act”).

 In this statement we describe our business and supply chain and how we operate them.
 We also explain our current policies and practices and the plans that we have to continue to enhance these in light of the Act.